MIDHUNA00/Customer-Sentiment-Analysis-on-amazon-reviews-using-spacy/README.md

 4. Beautifulsoup library for scrapping
 5. Any other relevant packages
 ## Dataset Description
-Our training data set contains three columns:
+Our training data set is in csv format and contains three columns:
     1. review_title
     2. review_text
     3. star_rating